Other Crimes | Houston Criminal Defense Lawyer| Ed Chernoff

 Normally a threat that reasonably places another in fear of imminent bodily injury is charged as a Class B misdemeanor.
 No actual contact need be proven.
 When such threats or intimidation are against a family member, the charge could involve the possibility of an affirmative finding of family violence.
 If convicted, such assaultive charges can have lifelong consequences.

-Why do you need a lawyer of charged with harassment, stalking or terroristic threat?
+Why do you need a criminal defense lawyer of charged with harassment, stalking or terroristic threat?

 Don’t wait to get legal representation.
 Call our offices today and learn how we can protect and defend your rights and freedom.